Why I’ll Never Use a Discount Broker

 None of what I have described so far is enormously time consuming for him.
 Nor does it require any particular genius.
 After all, my broker is not doing original research or making recommendations.
 He is following the research and recommendations made by PBL.

 But if he didn’t guide me through it, I would never do it.
 I am just not interested in that kind of work.
 And I believe my time is better spent doing other things.

-So I'm happy to pay my broker's commission based just on keeping me up to speed with my PBL colleagues.
+So I’m happy to pay my broker’s commission based just on keeping me up to speed.
 But he does much more than that.